Can Lyme Disease Cause Stomach Pain? GI Symptoms in Children

 Gastrointestinal symptoms in children are common and usually have explanations other than Lyme disease.

-However, stomach pain, nausea, constipation, diarrhea, or appetite changes that occur alongside neurologic symptoms, dysautonomia, fatigue, or multisystem illness may justify broader evaluation.
+However, stomach pain, nausea, constipation, diarrhea, appetite changes, or other digestive symptoms that occur alongside neurologic symptoms, dysautonomia, fatigue, or multisystem illness may justify broader evaluation for Lyme disease in the appropriate clinical setting.

 Related Articles

-These articles explore overlapping pediatric, neurologic, and gastrointestinal presentations.
+These articles explore related pediatric, neurologic, autonomic, and gastrointestinal manifestations of Lyme disease.

 References